yunusparvezkhan/go-c101/README.md

 ```

 ### Functions
-Functions in Go are declared with the `func` keyword follwed by the desired name of the function, which should be attached with prenthesis `()`, the prenthesis should be passed with the parameters that the function accept along with their data types mentioned after them.
-After the prenthesis the data type of the output should be mentioned and the curly braces should start, which will contain all the logics.
+Functions in Go are declared with the `func` keyword followed by the desired name of the function, which should be attached with a parenthesis `()`, the parenthesis should be passed with the parameters that the function accepts or expects along with their data types mentioned after them.
+After the parenthesis the data type of the output should be mentioned and the curly braces should then start, which will contain all the logics.
 #### Returning one value

 ```go